codingwithsach/face_recognition/Documentation/Image Grayscale.md

     print("Error: Unable to load one or more images.")
 ```

-In this version, a new function `detect_edges` is added to apply edge detection to the images during the slideshow.
+a new function `detect_edges` is added to apply edge detection to the images during the slideshow.
 The example usage is updated to include the option to detect edges (`'d'`).
 Adjust the `image_paths`, `csv_file`, and `summary_file` variables as needed.

-Certainly!
 Let's enhance the functionality by adding an option to display the original and processed images side by side during the slideshow.
 We'll create a function called `display_images_side_by_side` for this purpose.

 ```python
 import cv2